mlcommons/ck/README.md

 CK development is coordinated by the non-profit cTuning foundation (cTuning.org).
 We would like to thank the EU TETRACOM 609491 project (www.tetracom.eu) for initial funding and dividiti (www.dividiti.com) for continuing support.
+We would also like to thank Microsoft4Research program for one-year grant to move CK public repository to Azure cloud.
 We are also extremely grateful to all volunteers for their valuable feedback and contributions.